Vertical Stick Welding: Settings, Techniques, and Charts

 You can use 6013 rods with 1/8″ wire diameter or thinner to weld downhill.
 But the chances of slag inclusions are pretty high because the slag is very fluid and runs in front of the puddle.

-One advantage that the 6013 has is that it’s the best rod to stick weld thin metals, especially if you weld them downhill with DC- polarity.
+The 6013 is the best rod to stick weld thin metals, especially if you weld them downhill with DC- polarity.

 Finally, let’s see some welding tips.